Jonathan Rees: Malicious prosecution case

-In October 2014 Rees, along with others charged in 2009 and acquitted in 2011 (former Detective Sergeant Sid Fillery, brothers Glenn and Garry Vian, and builder James Cook) launched a £4 million lawsuit against the Metropolitan Police.
+In October 2014 Rees, along with others charged in 2009 and acquitted in 2011 (former Detective Sergeant Sid Fillery, brothers Glenn and Garry Vian, and builder James Cook) launched a £4 million malicious prosecution case against the Metropolitan Police.
 In February 2017 the High Court ruled on the lawsuit.
 Rees and the Vians lost their claim, but Fillery was awarded £25,000 in interim damages with a higher amount to be determined later.
-The Rees and Vians appeal was heard in 2018.
-In 2019 Rees and the Vians were awarded damages of £414,000 after winning their malicious prosecution case against the Metropolitan Police.
+The Rees and Vians successful appeal was heard in 2018.
+In 2019 Rees and the Vians were awarded damages of £414,000 after winning the case against the Metropolitan Police.